-CONTROL OF POST-SERVICE OUTSIDE WORK BY DIRECTORATE CIVIL SERVANTS
+CONTROL OF POST-SERVICE OUTSIDE WORK $\mathbf{R}\mathbf{Y}$ DIRECTORATE CIVIL SERVANTS

-2. The degree of control exercised over post-service outside work by directorate civil servants is greater than that over non-directorate civil servants because of their seniority and influence on policy formulation and decision-making.
+- 2. The degree of control exercised over post-service outside work by directorate civil servants is greater than that over non-directorate civil servants because of their seniority and influence on policy formulation and decision-making.
 Directorate civil servants are subject to either the old control regime which came into effect on 1 January 20061 or the new control regime which came into effect on 1 September 20112.
-A brief description of the key features under each of the control regimes is set out in Annex A.

-3. The policy objective of both regimes is similar, namely to ensure that -

-(a) directorate civil servants on final leave or former directorate civil servants will not take up work during the prescribed restriction periods which may -
+A brief description of the key features under each of the control regimes is set out in Annex A. - 3.
+The policy objective of both regimes is similar, namely to ensure that - - (a) directorate civil servants on final leave or former directorate civil servants will not take up work during the prescribed restriction periods which may -

-1 Arrangements under the old control regime apply to directorate civil servants on pensionable/new permanent terms who ceased active service from 1 January 2006 to 31 August 2011, and directorate civil servants on agreement terms who entered into new or renewal agreements from 1 January 2006 to 31 August 2011.
+Arrangements under the old control regime apply to directorate civil servants on pensionable/new permanent terms who ceased active service from 1 January 2006 to 31 August 2011, and directorate civil servants on agreement terms who entered into new or renewal agreements from 1 January 2006 to 31 August 2011.

-2 Arrangements under the new control regime apply to directorate civil servants on pensionable/new permanent terms who cease active service on or after 1 September 2011, and directorate civil servants on agreement terms who enter into new or renewal agreements on or after 1 September 2011.
+Arrangements under the new control regime apply to directorate civil servants on pensionable/new permanent terms who cease active service on or after 1 September 2011, and directorate civil servants on agreement terms who enter into new or renewal agreements on or after 1 September 2011.

-- (i) constitute real or potential conflict of interest with their former government duties, or - (ii) cause well-founded negative public perception embarrassing the Government and undermining the image of the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts; - (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and - (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use.

-4 Under both the old and new control regimes, directorate civil servants who leave the Government on retirement ground are subject to a minimum sanitisation period of six months (for those below Directorate Pay Scale Point D4 or equivalent) or 12 months (for those at D4 or above or equivalent) counting from cessation of active government service.
+- (i) constitute real or potential conflict of interest with their former government duties, or - (ii) cause well-founded negative public perception embarrassing the Government and undermining the image of the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts; - (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and - (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use. - 4.
+Under both the old and new control regimes, directorate civil servants who leave the Government on retirement ground are subject to a minimum sanitisation period of six months (for those below Directorate Pay Scale Point D4 or equivalent) or 12 months (for those at D4 or above or equivalent) counting from cessation of active government service.
 During the minimum sanitisation period, outside work of a commercial nature is normally not permitted.
 Directorate civil servants who leave the Government on non-retirement ground are not subject to any pre-determined minimum sanitisation period.
+Where appropriate, a sanitisation period on an application-specific basis may be imposed, having regard to concerns over conflict of interest and public perception.
 Separately, all directorate civil servants are normally not permitted to take up outside work of a commercial nature or full-time remunerated work, other than part-time or notionally remunerated work with specified non-commercial organisations3, for the whole duration of their final leave period (even if it exceeds the afore-stated minimum sanitisation period).

-The specified non-commercial organisations are -
+3 The specified non-commercial organisations are -